Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 * *StepToTopoDS_TranslatePolyLoop* constructs *TopoDS_Edges* in *TopoDS_Wire* with help of class *StepToTopoDS_TranslateEdge*.
 Their tolerances are not modified inside this method.
 * *StepToTopoDS_TranslateFace* constructs *TopoDS_Face* with the initial value of tolerance. *TopoDS_Wire* on *TopoDS_Face* is constructed with the help of classes *StepToTopoDS_TranslatePolyLoop, StepToTopoDS_TranslateEdgeLoop* or *StepToTopoDS_TranslateVertexLoop*.
 * *StepToTopoDS_TranslateShell* calls *StepToTopoDS_TranslateFace::Init* for each face.
 This class does not modify the tolerance value.
+* *StepToTopoDS_TranslateSolid* calls *StepToTopoDS_TranslateFace::Init* for each face.
+This class does not modify the tolerance value.
 * *StepToTopoDS_TranslateCompositeCurve* constructs *TopoDS_Edges* in *TopoDS_Wire* with help of class *BRepAPI_MakeEdge* and have a tolerance 10-7.
 Pcurves from a STEP file are translated if they are present and if *read.surfacecurve.mode* is not -3.
 The connection between segments of a composite curve (edges in the wire) is provided by calling method *ShapeFix_Wire::FixConnected()\** with a precision equal to the initial value of tolerance.
 * *StepToTopoDS_TranslateCurveBoundedSurface* constructs *TopoDS_Face* with tolerance *Precision::Confusion()*. *TopoDS_Wire* on *TopoDS_Face* is constructed with the help of class *StepToTopoDS_TranslateCompositeCurve*.
 Missing pcurves are computed using projection algorithm with the help of method *ShapeFix_Face::FixPcurves()*.
 For resulting face method *ShapeFix::SameParameter()* is called.
 It calls standard *BRepLib::SameParameter* for each edge in each wire, which can either increase or decrease the tolerances of the edges and vertices. *SameParameter* writes the tolerance corresponding to the real deviation of pcurves from 3D curve which can be less or greater than the tolerance in a STEP file.
 * *StepToTopoDS_Builder* a high level class.
 Its methods perform translation with the help of the classes listed above.
 If the value of *read.maxprecision.mode* is set to 1 then the tolerance of subshapes of the resulting shape is limited by 0 and *read.maxprecision.val*.
 Else this class does not change the tolerance value.